 The US World War I Centennial Commission, Doughboy Foundation, National Park Service, and American Battle Monuments Commission gathered in a live broadcast celebrating the heroic generation of Americans who fought, with our allies, to bring an end to one of the most consequential wars in history.
 The 75-minute program, hosted by award-winning actor and humanitarian Gary Sinise, featured military fanfare, musical performances, and appearances from elected officials, military leaders, and the project team.

 The new National World War I Memorial is in the heart of DC adjacent to President’s Park with views of the Washington Monument and the National Mall.
 The memorial serves as a space of commemoration and an urban park; the design harmonizes these two functions with great sensitivity, providing an expanded commemorative identity while at the same time respecting the historically significant park design and offering a variety of uses.
-A reflection pool and a 60-foot-long, 10-foot-high bronze figure sculpture by artist Sabin Howard titled “A Soldier’s Journey” serves as the centerpiece of the renovated 1.76-acre landscape.
+A reflection pool and a 60-foot-long, 10-foot-high bronze figure sculpture by artist Sabin Howard titled “A Soldier’s Journey” serves as the centerpiece of the renovated 1.76-acre landscape designed by Land Collective.

 “GWWO was honored to play a role in commemorating the brave Americans that served over 100 years ago” said John Gregg, AIA, VMA, LEED AP, GWWO Principal.
 “This memorial will join the others in DC, honoring those that fought for liberty and freedom.
 The war’s weight, gravity, and significance and the scale of the soldiers' sacrifices, including those of my grandfathers, and those at home are memorialized by the design.
 The revivified park provides a place for contemplation, reflection, and remembrance that is long overdue.”